Nergan123/DnD_bot/README.md

 Simple bot that will throw dices, chose music and track location.

-*You need to create a token file called 'token' in order to run it.*
+*Bot token should be set as an environment variable called "Token"*

 Application Utilizes docker functionality: